 Ping Tour Sensorcool

-The glove even has pre-curved fingers to help with fit and grip of the club.
+The glove even has pre-curved fingers to help with the fit and grip of the club.

 The leather is lovely and soft to the touch and the glove does offer excellent levels of feel despite feeling a little thicker than my usual Srixon glove.

 Unfortunately, it doesn’t seem to have the same levels of durability as my normal glove since it has a tendency to stretch out of shape more quickly and also show signs of wear much quicker as well.

 With a recommended retail price of $30, it is at the higher end of the market.
 While I wouldn’t be averse to using this glove in the future I would need to pick them up for a similar price to my regular glove or ideally a bit cheaper as they tend to wear out more quickly.

 - Excellent feel